Splunk App for Unix and Linux

 - Learn what software is installed on your system.

-The Splunk App for Unix and Linux runs on top of a Splunk instance and gathers various system metrics, including:
+The Splunk App for Unix and Linux runs with a Splunk platform instance to gather system metrics, including the following:

 - Disk information, including available disk space and associated input/output statistics for devices and partitions.